mkowalik92/3DAxis/README.md

 # RenderToy
-Shader visualizer for shadertoy or thebookofshaders.
+## Shader visualizer for shadertoy.com or thebookofshaders.com